This plan outlines important information for runners entered into the Peacock Challenge 55 (PC 55) on 10/21/2017.

 - Return to Start/Finish line to complete lap 1 and begin lap 2.

-There will be 4 aid stations along the 55-mile course (2 x 27.5 repeating laps).
+There will be a minimum of 3 aid stations over the 55-mile course (2 x 27.5 repeating laps).
 Weather permitting there will be a 4th aid station (marked by * below).

 - Start-Finish below the Kealia Trail trailhead, also known as the “Start / Finish Line” (27.5 miles / 55 miles).